Philippines–Russia relations: Cold War era

-The Russian Empire became the Soviet Union after the October Revolution and contacts between Soviet Russia and the Philippines were maintained through Comintern, Profintern and the Communist Party of the United States (since the Philippines was then a colony of the United States).
+The Soviet Union rose to power and replaced the Russian Empire after the October Revolution and the Russian Civil War and contacts between Soviet Russia and the Philippines were maintained through Comintern, Profintern and the Communist Party of the United States (since the Philippines was then a colony of the United States).
 Due to the restrictive policy of the American colonial administration of the Philippines against Communists, the relations between the Philippines and the Soviet Union gradually waned.

 The diplomatic ties of the Philippines and the Soviet Union was reinitiated by President Ferdinand Marcos' Executive Secretary Alejandro Melchor Jr. and his then-aide-de-camp Major Jose T. Almonte through the help of Professor Ajit Singh Rye of the Institute of Asian Studies in the University of the Philippines.

 It was through Professor Rye that Secretary Melchor and Major Almonte were able to pave way for an endorsement to Indira Gandhi for a dialogue with Moscow.
 At the time, the Philippines had been considered the United States' strongest ally in Southeast Asia and a reliable partner during the Cold War.
 However, the Marcos administration believed that the United States was going to lose the Vietnam War, and thus saw the need to establish ties with the "enemy."

 With one visit to New Delhi in 1975, Major Almonte met with the Soviet Ambassador, which then led to a flight by Secretary Melchor and Major Almonte to the Kremlin where they were received as state guests.
 This meeting led to the creation of formal ties between the Philippines and the USSR in 1976.

 In 1980, President Ferdinand Marcos with his wife Imelda Marcos met Yuri Andropov's Acting Chairman of the Presidium of the Soviet Union Vasily Kuznetsov during a conference meeting in Moscow.

-After the collapse of the Soviet Union
+After Soviet collapse

-When the dissolution of the Soviet Union was formalized on December 26, 1991, the Philippines formally recognized the Russian Federation, the Soviet state's successor, on December 28, 1991.
+When the dissolution of the Soviet Union was formalized on December 26, 1991, the Philippines under Philippine President Cory Aquino formally recognized the Russian Federation, the Soviet state's successor, on December 28, 1991 to normalize ties between the two nations and to bolster trade and cultural exchanges.
+In 2012, President Noynoy Aquino of the Philippines made a historic visit to Russia during the APEC Summit.

-Duterte Administration

-During the administration of Philippine President Rodrigo Duterte, Russo-Philippine relations have advanced vastly.
-As reported by Russia's ambassador to the Philippines Igor Khovaev, "During the last two years, our two countries concluded more documents on bilateral cooperation in different fields than the previous 40 years."
+During the presidency of Rodrigo Duterte in 2019, relations between Russia and the Philippines significantly improved; Russia's ambassador to the Philippines Igor Khovaev stated, "During the last two years, our two countries [have now properly] concluded more documents on bilateral cooperation in different fields than the previous 40 years."
+However, Duterte's successor, Bongbong Marcos—who sought a foreign policy aligned with the United States—allowed the US to deploy its weapon systems in the Philippines; this caught the attention of President Putin, who raised the possible deployment of missiles after noting of the US weapons in the Philippines.